tesa1/deeplearning-biology/README.md

 This preprint from Google originally came out in late 2016 but it got the most publicity about a year later when the code was made public and press releases started appearing.
 The Google researchers approached a well-studied problem, variant calling from DNA sequencing data (where the aim is to correctly identify variations from the reference genome in an individual's DNA, e.g. mutations or polymorphisms) using a counter-intuitive but clever approach.
 Instead of using the nucleotides in the sequenced DNA fragments directly (in the form of the symbols A, C, G, T), they first converted the sequences into images and then applied convolutional neural networks to these images (which represent "pile-ups" or DNA sequences; stacks of aligned sequences.)
 This turned out to be a very effective way to call variants as proven by both Google's own and independent benchmarks.

-### Gene expression <a name='genomics_expression'></a>

-In modeling gene expression, the inputs are typically numerical values (integers or floats) estimating how much RNA is produced from a DNA template in a particular cell type or condition.

-**Gene Expression Convolutions Using Gene Interaction Graphs** [[github](https://github.com/mila-iqia/gene-graph-conv)] [[arxiv](https://github.com/mila-iqia/gene-graph-conv)]
-They discuss how gene-gene interaction graphs (same pathway, protein-protein, co-expression, or research paper text association) can be used to impose a bias on a deep neural network model similar to the spatial bias imposed by convolutions on an image.
-They find this approach provides an advantage for particular tasks in a low data regime but is very dependent on the quality of the graph used.

-**ADAGE – Analysis using Denoising Autoencoders of Gene Expression** [[github](https://github.com/greenelab/adage)][[gitxiv](http://gitxiv.com/posts/M9Dnc8HbKvNgsSp5D/adage-analysis-using-denoising-autoencoders-of-gene)]

-This is a Theano implementation of stacked denoising autoencoders for extracting relevant patterns from large sets of gene expression data, a kind of feature construction approach if you will.
-I have played around with this package quite a bit myself.
-The authors initially published a [conference paper](http://www.worldscientific.com/doi/abs/10.1142/9789814644730_0014) applying the model to a compendium of breast cancer (microarray) gene expression data, and more recently posted a paper on [bioRxiv](http://biorxiv.org/content/early/2015/11/05/030650) where they apply it to all available expression data (microarray and RNA-seq) on the pathogen Pseudomonas aeruginosa.
-(I understand that this manuscript will soon be published in a journal.)

-**Exploiting Ladder Networks for Gene Expression Classification** [[paper](https://link.springer.com/chapter/10.1007%2F978-3-319-78723-7_23)]

-This paper applies Ladder networks, a semi-supervised deep learning method, to the binary cancer classification problem.
-The model performance is evaluated on TCGA dataset against other deep learning and conventional machine learning approaches.

-**Learning structure in gene expression data using deep architectures** [[paper](http://biorxiv.org/content/early/2015/11/16/031906)]

-This is also about using stacked denoising autoencoders for gene expression data, but there is no available implementation (as far as I could tell).
-Included here for the sake of completeness (or something.)

-**Gene expression inference with deep learning** [[github](https://github.com/uci-cbcl/D-GEX)][[paper](http://biorxiv.org/content/early/2015/12/15/034421)]

-This deals with a specific prediction task, namely to predict the expression of specified target genes from a panel of about 1,000 pre-selected “landmark genes”.
-As the authors explain, gene expression levels are often highly correlated and it may be a cost-effective strategy in some cases to use such panels and then computationally infer the expression of other genes.
-Based on Pylearn2/Theano.

-**Learning a hierarchical representation of the yeast transcriptomic machinery using an autoencoder model** [[paper](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0852-1)]

-The authors use stacked autoencoders to learn biological features in yeast from thousands of microarrays.
-They analyze the hidden layer representations and show that these encode biological information in a hierarchical way, so that for instance transcription factors are represented in the first hidden layer.

 **Boosting Gene Expression Clustering with System-Wide Biological Information: A Robust Autoencoder Approach** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/05/214122)]